nick-merrill/Optimizer/README.md

-# Cuckoo Search, applied to the Pilot Scheduling Problem
+# Cuckoo Search, applied to the Nurse Scheduling Problem

 Implementation of Cuckoo Search Algorithm as a project for Harvard's CS51 course.